edmondklai/2023-summer/week-6/agenda.md

 - shift(): Removes the first element from an array and returns that removed element.

 - unshift(): Adds one or more elements to the front of an array and returns the new length of the array.

-- concat(): Used to merge two or more arrays.

-- join(): Joins all elements of an array into a string.

-- slice(): Returns a shallow copy of a portion of an array into a new array object selected from start to end (end not included).

-- splice(): Changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.

-- indexOf(): Returns the first index at which a given element can be found in the array, or -1 if it is not present.

-- includes(): Determines whether an array includes a certain value among its entries, returning true or false as appropriate.

-- find(): Returns the value of the first element in the array that satisfies the provided testing function.
-Otherwise undefined is returned.

-- sort(): Sorts the elements of an array in place and returns the array.

-### Advance using array for looping and perform operation

-- forEach(): Executes a provided function once for each array element.

-- map(): Creates a new array with the results of calling a provided function on every element in the calling array.

-- filter(): Creates a new array with all elements that pass the test implemented by the provided function.

-- reduce(): Applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value.

-### Example

 ```js
 let arr = [1, 2, 3];